YanZehong/TRUST-VL/README.md

 ### Stage 3: Misinformation Tuning

-Please download the annotation of the final mixture our instruction tuning data [TRUST-Instruct_task198k.json](), and download the images from constituting datasets.
+Please download the annotation of the final mixture our instruction tuning data [TRUST-Instruct_task198k.json](https://huggingface.co/datasets/NUSryan/TRUST-Instruct), and download the images from constituting datasets.

+- **VisualNews:**
+    1. Request the VisualNews Dataset at [here](https://github.com/FuxiaoLiu/VisualNews-Repository).
+    2. Place the files under the `./data` folder.

+- **NewsCLIPpings:**
+    1. Git clone the [`news_clippings`](https://github.com/g-luo/news_clippings/) repository.
+    2. Run `./download.sh`.
+    3. More details can be found in [here](https://github.com/g-luo/news_clippings).
+    4. Download already-collected evidence according to the instrustions in [here](https://github.com/S-Abdelnabi/OoC-multi-modal-fc).

+- **DGM4:**
+    Download the DGM4 dataset through this link: [DGM4](https://huggingface.co/datasets/rshaojimmy/DGM4).

+- **Factify2:**
+    Download the Factify2 dataset according to the instruction [here](https://github.com/surya1701/Factify-2.0).

+- **MMFakeBench:**
+    You should strictly follow the data usage guidelines by filling in [Data Usage Protocol on Huggingface](https://huggingface.co/datasets/liuxuannan/MMFakeBench) from [MMFakeBench](https://github.com/liuxuannan/MMFakeBench?tab=readme-ov-file).

 After downloading all of them, organize the data as follows in `./data`,

 ```
 ├── origin